kodadot/nft-gallery/CONTRIBUTING.md

 We are a small team working hard to keep up with the documentation demands of a continuously changing product.
 Unfortunately, we just can't help with support questions in this repository.
 If you are experiencing a problem with GitHub, unrelated to our documentation, please contact GitHub Support directly.
 Any issues, discussions, or pull requests opened here requesting support will be given information about how to contact GitHub Support, then closed and locked.

-If you're having trouble with your GitHub account, contact Support.
+If you're having trouble with your GitHub account, contact [support](https://support.github.com).

 ## Issues